leonmartin/c-sharp-course/README.md

 ﻿# C# Crash Course

 This crash course provides a concise introduction to the most important aspects of the beautiful C# language for beginners.
 In this course, you will implement a small prototypical banking application that allows a user to perform typical tasks like viewing their account balance.
-The course is divided into several milestones: starting from an information systems perspective on the application in the conceptional stage to the actual implementation stages with hands-on programming.
+The course is divided into several milestones with different objectives, some more software engineering and information systems oriented and some, of course, C# programming oriented.

 ⚠ __Attention__ ⚠: This course might not be suited for beginners in programming without an instructor!
 Note that many parts of this course only show significantly simplified versions of software engineering activities!